ckeditor/ckeditor5/packages/ckeditor5-list/docs/features/lists.md

 	The feature is enabled by default in the document editor build.
 </info-box>

-### Demo
+### List properties demo

-Use the editor below to see the list style plugin in action.
+Use the editor below to see the list properties in action.

 {@snippet features/lists-style}